Skip to main content

 How much does a personal trainer cost in Kuala Kangsar?

 Personal training in Kuala Kangsar ranges from RM80 to RM150 per session for 1-on-1 training.
-Small group training is more affordable at RM50-100 per session.
+Small group training is more affordable at RM50-100 per person per session (bring your own group).
 Prices vary based on trainer experience and package size.

 Do I need a gym membership to hire a personal trainer?